Bohemian Chic Meets Luxury Living, Unveiling Serenity and Style in the Heart of the Hollywood Hills.

 When considering the purchase of a home in this area, it is important to take into consideration that homes here were built on small lots and that several are situated very close to each other.
 The result is that many homes don’t have as much privacy as those in some other areas.
 There also isn’t as much room for expansion, either vertically or horizontally.

-Lush vegetation and the serene of canyon living will make you forget that you’re just a short drive from all that Los Angeles has to offer, such as shopping, dining, and nightlife.
+The lush vegetation and serene canyon living will make you forget that you’re just a short drive from all that Los Angeles has to offer, such as shopping, dining, and nightlife.

 Because Mount Olympus is a relatively newer subdivision, home shoppers will find three rare features of the neighborhood: large lots, wide streets, underground utilities, and sidewalks.
 Each home in Mount Olympus was specifically designed to take advantage of the area’s natural setting and views, making each home a unique detail of the neighborhood’s overall composition.